adamshostack/DFD3/README.md

 ## Goal
 Many people have presented various different ways to craft data flow diagrams over the years.
 This is an attempt to be more precise.

+# Rationales

+## Boxed boundaries
+Clearly show what's inside, in a way that arcs often fail to do.

+## Double headed arrows
+Are easier to draw.
+They don't show initiation of a connection, which is sad, and can be done with one filled arrowhead, the other open.